amazon-ion/ion-python/C_EXTENSION.md

 ## Deploy

 ### 1. Distribution
 PYPI supports two ways of distribution: [Source Code Distribution](https://packaging.python.org/guides/distributing-packages-using-setuptools/#source-distributions) and [Wheel Distribution](https://packaging.python.org/guides/distributing-packages-using-setuptools/#wheels).
-This Beta version uses source code distribution to build Ion C locally automatically after installation of the package. **No extra action needed for releasing**.<br/>
+This Beta version uses source code distribution to build Ion C locally automatically after installation of the package. <br/>

 We will add wheel distribution in the future release because of the following benefits:
 1. Pre-compiling Ion C library avoids potential build/compile issues and does not require a C compiler to be present on the user's machine.